 - Calculations carried out using OpenFOAM.

-Numerical simulation is a major addition for the calculation of the Kt and Kq curves of a propeller or the prediction of the cavitation phenomenon.
+Numerical simulation is a major addition to the calculation of the Kt and Kq curves of a propeller or the prediction of the cavitation phenomenon.
 Indeed, the performance curves (Kt and Kq) are not always available and there are several numerical methods to calculate them (MRF, Sliding mesh or even overset mesh).
 Moreover CFD can also be very helpful to optimize the blade design and to understand the turbulence structures generated by the propeller and its interaction with the hull.

 - Calculations carried out under OpenFOAM.